 What does Multisensory Learning Mean and Why Is It Important?

 Multisensory learning is possible with any activity that allows children to use at least two of their senses.
-For example, having our preschool students at OWIS Nanyang and One World Preschool, Mountbatten write their names in coloured sand involves touch and sight.
+For example, having our preschool students at OWIS Nanyang, write their names in coloured sand involves touch and sight.
 Here are some other examples of multisensory play.

 - Using clay to form letters and spell words.
 Children can also trace patterns in the clay with a pencil to sharpen their fine motor skills.